tc-playground/linux-playground/02-boot/_examples/01-boot-to-non-kernel/_README.md

     grub-mkrescue -o kustom-kernel.iso iso/
     ```

-9. Run a VM
+9. Run in QEMU/KVM

+    1. Copy the kernel into your `iso pool`, eg:

         * `cp kustom-kernel.iso $HOME/temos/environments/kvm-local/kvm-iso`

+    2. Open `Virtual Machine Manager` and `Create a new Virtual Machine`.

+    3. Choose boot from ISO and select the `kustom-kernel.iso` image.
+Also, select the `Alt regular *alt.sisyphus` kernel type.

+    4. Finish configuring the machine - give a small bit of memory, no disks, or networks, etc.

+    5. Go!

 ---